Fezolinetant for treatment of moderate-to-severe vasomotor symptoms associated with menopause (SKYLIGHT 1): a phase 3 randomised controlled study

 High-yield insights from every perspective

-How does the mechanism of action of fezolinetant differ from hormone replacement therapy (HRT) in the regulation of the thermoregulatory center within the hypothalamus?
+How does the mechanism of action of fezolinetant differ from traditional hormone replacement therapy in treating vasomotor symptoms?

 Key Response